CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-6.md

       ![](../media/h239.png)

-1. Enter the following to set the variables for values we’ve used previously.
+1. Enter the following to set the variables for values we’ve used previously and press **Enter** after the last command.

    ```
    $RG_NAME = "Appmod"